zayman2045/novamesh/README.md

 # NovaMesh: Ethereum & Solana DeFi Platform

-This web application is a...
+This web application is a

 * Mint and Swap Tokens & NFTs